katiekatiekatiee/katiekatiekatiee/README.md

 -->

 #### A Customer Service expert turned Software Engineer with knacks for organization, problem-solving, and teamwork.
-I am experienced in Ruby in Rails and JavaScript-based programming, as well as working with other code libraries, APIs, and pair programming.
-I enjoy building my own projects and am always looking for ways to challenge myself, sharpen my skills, and indulge in creativity.
+I am experienced in Ruby on Rails and JavaScript-based programming, as well as working with other code libraries, APIs, and pair programming.
+I enjoy building my own projects, too, and am always looking for ways to challenge myself, sharpen my skills, and indulge in creativity.

 [![Katie's GitHub stats](https://github-readme-stats.vercel.app/api?username=katiekatiekatiee)](https://github.com/katiekatiekatiee/github-readme-stats)